Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/10.1-image-minimizer/README.md

 npm start
 ```

-- Now stop the server, type _npm run build_ and watch the weight of the images inside _dist_ folder.
+- If you stop the server, and type _npm run build_ you can watch that the weight of the images inside _dist_ folder is the same as the _content_ folder.

 ```bash
 npm run build
 ```

 - We are going to install and configure [`ImageMinimizerWebpackPlugin`](https://webpack.js.org/plugins/image-minimizer-webpack-plugin/),
-  after doing that the weight of the images should have decreased.
+  after doing that the weight of the images should have decreased inside _dist_ folder.

 ```bash
 npm install image-minimizer-webpack-plugin --save-dev
 ```

-- There are two ways of compressing images, lossless or lossy optimization, we are going to use the lossless option.
+- There are two ways of compressing images, lossless or lossy optimization, we are going to use the lossless option to avoid pixelated images.

 ```bash
 npm install imagemin-gifsicle imagemin-jpegtran imagemin-optipng imagemin-svgo --save-dev